 What are the character traits you’re most proud of?
 What are the things people notice most about you?
 Pick moments from your life that exemplify your best qualities.

-Read our free Step-by-Step Guide: How to Write a Medical School Personal Statement for tips on getting started, what to include, and common mistakes to avoid.
+Read our 11 step guide on How to Write a Personal Statement for tips on getting started, what to include, and common mistakes to avoid.

-Letters of recommendation play a critical role in your application.
+Letters of recommendation, often called evaluations for AACOMAS applications, play a critical role in your application.
 It could be argued that they are even more important than the personal statement since they provide insight into what respected professionals think about you to admissions committees.

 Start building relationships with your professors early on to ensure you receive strong letters of recommendation.
 Having more letters than you need or letters from well-known physicians isn’t as important as making sure your letter writers know you well and think highly of you.
 A bland or neutral letter of recommendation can hinder your application and chances of acceptance.

-You should aim for 4-5 letters in total, but always check the requirements for each of the schools you are applying to.
+You should aim for 4-5 evaluation letters in total, but always check the requirements for each of the schools you are applying to.
 Each school has its own expectations for letters of recommendation.
+It is recommended that you submit evaluations through the Letters by Liaison portal.

 A key difference between applying to MD schools versus DO schools is that you need to secure at least one letter of recommendation from a DO.